Restorative Dental Technology – Associate in Science Degree, Certificate of Achievement

 1240.30

 The Restorative Dental Technology Program is accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA), a specialized accrediting body recognized by the United States Department of Education.
 The Program is also a member of the National Association of Dental Laboratories (NADL).
-Upon successful completion of the curriculum, a student is eligible to take the written Recognized Graduate Examination given by the National Board for Certification.
+Upon successfully completing the curriculum, a student is eligible to take the written Recognized Graduate Certified Dental Technician Examination given by the National Board for Certification.

 A Certificate of Achievement is awarded upon completion of all required courses with a grade of C or better.
-Pasadena City College will also award an Associate in Science Degree with a major in Restorative Dental Technology upon successful completion of courses prescribed for the Certificate of Achievement in the Restorative Dental Technology Program and completion of certain general education classes.
+Pasadena City College will also award an Associate in Science Degree with a major in Restorative Dental Technology upon successful completion of courses prescribed for the Certificate of Achievement in the Restorative Dental Technology Program and completion of general education classes.
 Please consult with a college counselor or the college catalog for more information.
-Students must provide their own transportation to off-campus laboratory sites for their Clinical Experience course during the second year.

-Eligibility for Entrance into the Restorative Dental Technology Program:
+Requirements for admission into the Restorative Dental Technology program are:

-1. Graduation from a U.S. accredited high school, GED, or the equivalent (such as officially translated/evaluated transcripts1 from a high school or college in another country) with a 2.0 grade point average.
+1. Graduated from the U.S. accredited high school, GED, or the equivalent with a 2.0 GPA.

 Program Outcomes